QARANC.co.uk Find Extra Work

 Tidworth Drummer

-I trained at Tidworth Hospital in 1965 and left for BMH Iserlohn in 66 – 67 and back to Tidworth in 1968.
+I trained at there in 1965 and left for BMH Iserlohn in 66 to 67 and back in 1968.
 Colonel Gahan was our Commandant (Matron) and Captain Green was our Nurse tutor.
 I worked on Gynae & Families Medical and Gynae clinic.
 I also did casevac duties and we had regular training sessions on setting up a Field hospital for 2000 casualties.

-It was a great place to train – with our own ghost ‘The Tidworth Drummer’.
+It was a great place to train, with our own ghost "The Tidworth Drummer".
 In those days when you finished nights you could draw rations from the cookhouse to make your own breakfast in the Nurses home.
 I remember the long walk up to Nightingale House (Nurses home) after a hectic night duty clutching eggs and bacon!
-Happy Days and sorry the hospital has been closed down.
+Happy Days and sorry it has been closed down.

-The Tidworth drummer was supposed to walk the corridors at certain times of the year - the corridors at Tidworth Hospital were concrete walkways under cover which ran past every ward and it was quite a spooky experience to be on nights because the wards were on the first floor and you had to come up darkly lit wooden stairs from the ground floor.
+He was supposed to walk the corridors at certain times of the year - the corridors were concrete walkways under cover which ran past every ward and it was quite a spooky experience to be on nights because the wards were on the first floor and you had to come up darkly lit wooden stairs from the ground floor.
 Many times I have heard footsteps outside in the corridor and gone out and no-one was there or have heard footsteps coming up the stairs and thinking it was Night Sister have gone out to find no-one there.

 Annie Hilda Joan Ellis